MattWellie/LaTex_LRG/README.md

 - The top entry box can either be edited directly or by using the 'Browse...' button.
 This will show the local directory and allow file selection directly.
 This is where to insert the filename you wish to convert.
+The default contents of this box can be set in XML_GUI.py.

 - There is a 'Help' button on the ribbon which will print a brief guide statement to the command line.
 This can be edited in the XML_gui.py file